Glock 9mm | 7 Best Glock 9mm Pistols [2022]

 Best Glock Competition Pistol

 Best Glock Competition Pistol - The Glock 34 Gen5 MOS is a Glock competition pistol that has been modified for superior performance.
 It features a longer barrel and slide, a ported barrel and slide, and a reversible magazine release.
-It also has the MOS (Modular Optic System) which allows for the attachment of various optics to the pistol.
-This allows the Glock 34 Gen5 MOS to be used in various competitions, such as USPSA, IDPA, and 3-Gun.
+It also has the MOS (Modular Optic System) for mounting an optic.
+It's a popular pistol for USPSA, IPSC, IDPA and the multigun sports as well.

 Best Overall Glock Pistol

-Best Overall Glock Pistol - The Glock 19 Gen 3 9mm pistol is the overall best option on the market.
-It is reliable, accurate, and has a low price tag.
+On balance, most would contend the Best Overall Glock Pistol is the Glock 19 Gen 3 9mm pistol as the overall best.
+It is reliable, accurate, affordable, and easy to carry and conceal.
 It is also easy to use and maintain, making it a great choice for anyone looking for a quality firearm.
+The Gen 5 model adds a little bulk, but ups the features with modular backstraps and some improved internals, but a little less aftermarket support.

 What do you think?
 Do you agree or disagree with our assessment of the 9mm pistol offerings by Glock?
 Sound off in the comments below!